If you’ve been following crypto

 The ETFs that are available today (for most of the world, non-Bitcoin ones) can be bought on retail-friendly mobile applications such as the Fidelity app, Robinhood, and TD Ameritrade, and they differ slightly from mutual funds, since they trade continuously throughout the day.

-A Bitcoin ETF is an exchange-traded fund that tracks the price
+A Bitcoin spot ETF is an exchange-traded fund that tracks the price

 of BTC, and if it was approved in the U.S, it would be available for trading on traditional stock trading avenues like the New York Stock Exchange (NYSE).